f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | CLEAR            | Running out of drive capacity                                                      |
 +------------------+------------------------------------------------------------------------------------+

-This trap applies to both the system controller layer, and to each chassis partition.
+This trap applies only to the chassis partition layer.

 Within the VELOS chassis partition layer, the system will monitor the storage utilization of **/sysroot** within the filesystem.
 There are default thresholds which can be changed if desired.
 By default, the system will issue **error**, **warning**, and **critical** SNMP traps when those thresholds are crossed.
 There is also a separate SNMP trap for the growth percentage.
 The default values can be displayed using the **show cluster disk-usage-threshold** command in the chassis partition CLI.